 Saint Leo University recognizes nontraditional transfer credit earned or validated through the methods listed below.

-Military Service Courses and Training Credit for military courses and training may be granted, based on formal evaluation by the Registrar and credit recommendations in the guides to the evaluation of military 64 SLU UNDERGRADUATE CATALOG 2012-2013
+Military Service Courses and Training

+Credit for military courses and training may be granted, based on formal evaluation by the Registrar and credit recommendations in the guides to the evaluation of military credit published by the American Council on Education (ACE).
+The maximum limit upon this category of transcript credit is 39 semester hours.

-Criminal Justice Training Experience Elective course credit for training may be awarded based upon individual evaluations of official criminal justice training certificates and/or transcripts.
+Criminal Justice Training Experience

+Elective course credit for training may be awarded based upon individual evaluations of official criminal justice training certificates and/or transcripts.
 A total of 15 elective credits may be awarded for the Basic Police and/or Corrections Academy training where that training has received State approval.
 The Basic Police and/or Corrections Academy training will be calculated in the following manner: 1 to 200 training hours may be considered for 3 elective credit hours, 200 to 400 training hours may be considered for up to 6 elective credit hours, and 400 or more training hours may be considered for a maximum of 15 elective credit hours.
 Basic Police and/or Corrections Academy training hours cannot be used for anything other than elective credit.

 Additional elective credit may be awarded for other criminal justice training.
 This elective training is calculated in the following format: For every 100 hours of criminal justice documented training, submitted simultaneously, 3 elective credit hours may be awarded up to a maximum of 6 elective credit hours.
 In order to receive consideration for elective credit, students must submit a copy of the training certificate with the number of hours clearly identified by the training institution or an official transcript from a Regionally Accredited Educational Institution to their academic advisor and complete the necessary documentation for submission.
 No in-service or mandatory re-training hours will be accepted for elective credit.
 Any certificate without the documented training hours will not be considered.

 A maximum of 21 elective credit hours may be awarded.

-Noncollegiate Sponsored Instruction The University recognizes credit recommendations established by the American Council on Education and published in The National Guide to Educational Credit for Training Programs.
-Credit is also recognized from the Directory of the National Program on Noncollegiate Sponsored Instruction conducted by the Board of Regents of the University of the State of New York.
+Noncollegiate Sponsored Instruction

+The University recognizes credit recommendations established by the American Council on Education and published in The National Guide to Educational Credit for Training Programs.
+Credit is also recognized from the National College Credit Recommendation Service (NCCRS).
 A maximum of 33 hours may be awarded.

-Online Prior Learning Assessment Course for Undergraduates Prior Learning is a term used by educators to describe learning acquired outside a traditional academic environment.
-This may have been through work experience, employer training programs, military training and experience, independent study, noncredit courses, volunteer or community service, and so on.
+Online Prior Learning Assessment Course for Undergraduates

+Prior Learning is a term used by educators to describe learning acquired outside a traditional academic environment.
+This may have been through work experience, employer training programs, military training and experience, independent study, non-credit courses, volunteer or community service, and so on.